okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-basic-sign-in/ios/integrationsteps.md

 prescriptive and explicit flow used in these examples.
 These examples are meant to be a learning tool to help you understand how to implement specific use cases using the SDK.
-Although, you can implement such examples in your own native application, you won't be able to reap the benefits of dynamic authentication such as a policy driven logic that require no changes when policy configurations are changed.
+Although, you can implement such examples in your own native application, you won't be able to reap the benefits of dynamic authentication such as a policy driven code that require no changes when policy configurations are changed.

 ### Executing code